saifaustcse/SDLC-Methodologies/README.md

 9.  ### RAD (Rapid application development) Model

-    -   The RAD model is a concurrent software process model which is generally based on the prototype model.
+    -   The RAD model is a concurrent software process model which is generally based on the prototype (Iterative and waterfall) model.
     -   The entire project is divided into various small modules and each module is allocated to different party to finish the working of the small modules.
 After that, all small modules are combined together to obtain the final project
-    -   Each module is developed using the Prototyping model approach.
+    -   Each module is developed using the Prototyping (Iterative and waterfall) model approach.
     -   This model is used to completing the process of software product developing in a very short time.
     -   If your project can be divided into many parts or modules then the Rapid application development model is used.